atmughrabi/AccelGraph/docs/wiki/Accelerator-Verification.md

 make verify
 ```

+`make rtl-verification` validates the Phase 0 pin/layout manifests and
-`make rtl-verification` elaborates the real `cached_afu` and AFU-control RTL
+elaborates the real `cached_afu`, AFU-control, and graph `cu_control` RTL for
-across the BFS, PageRank, SPMV, connected-components, and triangle-count WED
-variants, substituting only the pinned legacy CU boundary, then runs positive
+all eight active layouts without the compatibility CU stub.
+Implicit nets and
+pin mismatches fail the gate; portable lint blackboxes only the two generated
+Quartus floating-point IP boundaries.
+It then runs positive and negative
-and negative protocol tests with Verilator. `make verify` includes that RTL
+protocol tests with Verilator. `make verify` includes that RTL evidence
-evidence alongside host watchdog, graphbrew smoke, and OpenGraph checks.
+alongside host watchdog, graphbrew smoke, and OpenGraph checks.
 Local
 verification skips the RTL stage when Verilator 5 is unavailable; GitHub
 Actions sets `RTL_VERIFICATION_REQUIRED=1`.